kivy/kivy/doc/sources/guide/inputs.rst

     - Reducing the amount of generated events if the native touch hardware is sending events with nearly the same position

 After processing, the motion event is dispatched to the Window.
-As explained previosuly, not all events are dispatched to the whole widget tree: the window filters them.
+As explained previously, not all events are dispatched to the whole widget tree: the window filters them.
 For a given event:

     - if it's only a motion event, it will be dispatched to :meth:`~kivy.core.window.WindowBase.on_motion`